 From the parking lot (park outside the gates if closed), you will see the large Sea to Sky Trail sign and mapboard indicating where to go.
 You cross the covered bridge and the first fork in the trail with the Sea to Sky Trail sign pointing right takes you to the Brandywine Falls lookout in 300 metres.
 Just before the falls lookout there is another sign for the Sea to Sky Trail branching to the left for the Calcheak Suspension Bridge 4k and Cheakamus Bungee Bridge 2.6k.

-Athletes Village is now the beautiful neighbourhood called Cheakamus Crossing.
-Cheakamus Crossing is surrounded by some amazing sights in Whistler.
+The beautiful new neighbourhood across from Function Junction is called Cheakamus Crossing.
+Cheakamus Crossing is surrounded by some amazing sights and trails leading to and from Whistler.
 The Sea to Sky Trail runs along the huge and crashing Cheakamus River.
 Across the river is the sight of Whistler's most unique and extraordinary places, the Whistler Train Wreck.
 This wonderful area of train wreckage has morphed into an amazing work of art and an amazing detour just off the Sea to Sky Trail.

 After crossing the Sea to Sky Highway the Sea to Sky/Valley Trail takes you past Alpha Lake and the beautiful Alpha Lake Park.
 Then the trail winds its way past the Whistler Train Station in Creekside and along Nita Lake through Eva Lake Park and Lakeside Park on the popular, scenic and historical Alta Lake.
 After Lakeside Park the trail veers off through the neighbourhood of Alta Vista, leading to the Whistler Golf Course which then leads to the underpass to Whistler Village.